dlu-ch/dlb/doc/fs_path.rst

    Comparison is done case-sensitively and component-wise, observing the equivalence relations described below.
    A non-directory path is smaller than an otherwise identical directory path.
    If a directory path ``d`` is a prefix of another path `p`, then ``d`` < ``p``.
+   Any relative path is smaller than any absolute path.

    Usage example::